dgraph-io/charts/helmfiles/tests/README.md

 # Tests

-These tests Dgraph delployments with a variety helm config values.
+These tests validate Dgraph deployments with a variety of helm config values.

 ## Create Secrets Using Docker Container